6531503042/Sport-Complex/README.md

 ## Features

-- **User Management**: Register and manage users, including guests and different roles (e.g., campus users, outsiders).
+- **User Management**: Register and manage users, including guests and different roles (e.g., campus users, outsiders, guest).
 - **Activity Booking**: Book activities such as gym sessions, swimming, and badminton courts.
 - **Dynamic Pricing**: Support for different pricing based on user roles (insiders, outsiders) and activities.
 - **Scalability**: Designed to scale with Kubernetes for handling large numbers of concurrent users.